Private truffle forays and ethically-harvested canine-detected wild Oregon truffle

 Um-a-mi noun \ü-ˈmä-mē\

-It’s long been accepted in the Western world that there are four elements of taste — sweet, salty, sour, and bitter.
-In 1908, Tokyo Imperial University researcher Kikunae Ikeda identified a fifth taste that he called umami, a word loosely interpreted as “delicious” or “savory” — the essence of flavor, another dimension.
-The fact that truffles contain three different types of umami substances in the form of glutamate, inosinate and guanylate means that they can be considered as one of the world’s top three delicacies.
-Truffles are relished as much for their aroma as they are for their taste, and because it is very difficult to cultivate, they are famous for commanding high prices.
+For centuries, scientists and gourmets in the Western world recognized four elements of taste — sweet, salty, sour, and bitter.
+Then, in 1908, Tokyo Imperial University researcher Kikunae Ikeda identified a fifth element.
+He named it “umami,” a Japanese word loosely interpreted as “delicious” or “savory.”
+Because truffles contain three distinct umami substances — in the form of glutamate, inosinate, and guanylate — they rank among the world’s top culinary delicacies.
+Truffles are relished as much for their aroma as they are for their taste.
+And — because they’re very difficult to cultivate — they’re equally famous for commanding high prices.